 Ordinary shares have no par value.
 There is no limit to the authorised share capital of the Company.

-At the shareholders meetings each ordinary share is entitled to one vote when a poll is called, otherwise each shareholder has one vote on a show of hands.
+At the shareholders meetings each ordinary share is entitled to one vote when a poll is called.

 5.1 Issued share capital (cont)